ducdamchi/C_programming/game_of_life/README.md

     board width
     number of rounds
     initial alive cells
     coordinates of each alive cell.

-This could be modified as the player wishes.
+#These info could be modified as the player wishes.